Rock · Beginner

 The Down-Down-Down Strum

-Hold E5.
-Down on every click — all downstrokes, even and hard.
-The entire rhythm part of a hundred punk songs.
+E5, downstrokes on every click.
+The rhythm part of a hundred punk songs.

 Two-Chord Vamp